Dominance (genetics): Complete dominance (Mendelian)

-In dihybrid inheritance we look at the inheritance of two pairs of genes simultaneous.
+In dihybrid inheritance we look at the inheritance of two pairs of genes simultaneously.
 Assuming here that the two pairs of genes are located at non-homologous chromosomes, such that they are not coupled genes (see genetic linkage) but instead inherited independently.
 Consider now the cross between parents (P-generation) of genotypes homozygote dominant and recessive, respectively.
 The offspring (F1-generation) will always heterozygous and present the phenotype associated with the dominant allele variant.
 However, when crossing the F1-generation there are four possible phenotypic possibilities and the phenotypical ratio for the F2-generation will always be 9:3:3:1.

 Incomplete dominance (non-Mendelian)

 This Punnett square illustrates incomplete dominance.
 In this example, the red petal trait associated with the R allele recombines with the white petal trait of the r allele.
 The plant incompletely expresses the dominant trait (R) causing plants with the Rr genotype to express flowers with less red pigment resulting in pink flowers.
 The colors are not blended together, the dominant trait is just expressed less strongly.

 Incomplete dominance (also called partial dominance, semi-dominance, intermediate inheritance, or occasionally incorrectly co-dominance in reptile genetics) occurs when the phenotype of the heterozygous genotype is distinct from and often intermediate to the phenotypes of the homozygous genotypes.
 The phenotypic result often appears as a blended form of characteristics in the heterozygous state.
 For example, the snapdragon flower color is homozygous for either red or white.
 When the red homozygous flower is paired with the white homozygous flower, the result yields a pink snapdragon flower.
 The pink snapdragon is the result of incomplete dominance.
 A similar type of incomplete dominance is found in the four o'clock plant wherein pink color is produced when true-bred parents of white and red flowers are crossed.
 In quantitative genetics, where phenotypes are measured and treated numerically, if a heterozygote's phenotype is exactly between (numerically) that of the two homozygotes, the phenotype is said to exhibit no dominance at all, i.e. dominance exists only when the heterozygote's phenotype measure lies closer to one homozygote than the other.

 When plants of the F_{1} generation are self-pollinated, the phenotypic and genotypic ratio of the F_{2} generation will be 1:2:1 (Red:Pink:White).